God Owns it All

-When we talk about personal finance, it’s easy to make plans about what we’re going to do with “our money.”
-But when we talk about “our money,” it’s important to understand what that really means.
-The money isn’t ours in the sense that we own it; it’s simply ours in the sense that we’re responsible for managing it.
+I used to make plans about what I was going to do with “my money.”
+But it’s important to understand what that really means.
+The money isn’t mine in the sense that I own it; it’s simply mine in the sense that I’m responsible for managing it.

-Too often, though, we begin to believe that the things that we have are really ours.
-This attitude can get down into our hearts and cause us to become slaves to money.
-To break free, we’ve got to replace that erroneous idea with this true one: God owns it all.
+Too often, we believe that the things that we have are really ours — I certainly did.
+This attitude can got down into my heart and made me a slave to money.
+To break free, I had to replace that erroneous idea with this true one: God owns it all.

 The truth is that God owns everything in this world.
 We may think that our stuff belongs to us, but God says clearly in His word that it really belongs to him.
 Here are some examples: